NorthumbriaResearchComputing/oswald-docs/docs/quickstart/software-environment.md

 Now you can use the Intel Compilers, e.g. `ifort`, `icc`, `icpc`.

-When you have finished using a module you can remove it from your environment using the `unload` sub-command.
+When you have finished using a module, you can remove it from your environment using `module unload <module-name>`.
+This command is mainly useful if you want to use a different version of a piece of software or library, in which case you must unload the version you are currently using before loading the other version [true???].
+All modules will automatically be unloaded when you log out.
 Continuing on from the previous example, to unload the Intel compiler module:

 ```
 $ module unload intel/compiler/64/16.0.4/2016.4.258